cesarsotovalero/InnoBookCrossing/README.md

 # InnoBookCrossing - Application for sharing books at Innopolis

+### Description

 The application is designed to help people share books with each other.
+All you need to do - register on a website using your Telegram Alias.

 ### The motivation of the project